History of the South Carolina One Voice One Plan Future of Nursing Action Coalition

 In 2006, nursing leaders came together to discuss strategies to address the nursing shortages being experienced in clinical and academic settings – realizing that the faculty shortage was the lynchpin for not being able to accept more qualified students into nursing programs.
 This was true in South Carolina and across the country.
-Working together, the SC Critical Needs Nursing Initiative Act was enacted into law in July 2007, addressing factors to ease the faculty shortage and encourage nurses to earn advanced degrees.
+Working together, the South Carolina Critical Needs Nursing Initiative Act was enacted into law in July 2007, addressing factors to ease the faculty shortage and encourage nurses to earn advanced degrees.
 While mostly unfunded, this legislation served as the framework for other initiatives focused on scholarship and stipends, faculty development around simulation technology, and funding a nursing workforce office.
-The One Voice One Plan Consortium (OVOP) merged with Team South Carolina members – a group selected to travel to DC as part of the RWJF/Center to Champion Nursing’s (CCNA) National Education Summit – and now housed in the SC Center for Nursing Leadership at the University of South Carolina College of Nursing.
+The One Voice One Plan Consortium (OVOP) merged with Team South Carolina members – a group selected to travel to Washington, DC as part of the RWJF/Center to Champion Nursing’s (CCNA) National Education Summit – and now housed in the South Carolina Center for Nursing Leadership at the University of South Carolina College of Nursing.

 Four action teams were created around the Future of Nursing’s four key issues and the designated recommendations.
 Each taskforce has developed a plan with implementation strategies centered on their specific key issue and recommendations.